Treating Women in the Dallas & Fort Worth Area

 Pelvic Venous Congestion (sometimes called Pelvic Venous Congestion Syndrome) occurs when the ovarian veins and other veins in the pelvis become dilated or varicose.
 This occurs when the one-way valves in the ovarian veins, that are intended to keep the blood flowing back to the heart, fail and allow the blood to reflux back down the veins and pool in the pelvis.
 This in turn causes the veins to dilate in the pelvis which can lead to symptoms.
 About 15 percent of women between the ages of 20 and 50 have pelvic vein reflux and varicose veins in the pelvis, but not every woman experiences symptoms.
 Symptoms can include pelvic pain and pressure (especially at the end of the day after being up on your feet), vulvar pain, pain with intercourse.
 Occasionally varicose veins are seen in the vulvar region, buttocks, or thighs.

-Since there are no little to no outward signs of pelvic vein reflux in women, the diagnosis Pelvic Venous Congestion Syndrome is often made only after all other causes of pelvic pain have been excluded.
+Since there are little to no outward signs of pelvic vein reflux in women, the diagnosis Pelvic Venous Congestion Syndrome is often made only after all other causes of pelvic pain have been excluded.
 Many women can go for years with symptoms of chronic pelvic pain with no diagnosis.
-Treatment for this condition is accomplished with a procedure called coil embolization.
+Uterine Fibroid Embolization Dallas Tx Treatment for this condition is accomplished with a procedure called coil embolization.
 A small catheter is placed into the venous system and directed into the abnormal refluxing ovarian veins.
 Small coils are then placed through the catheter into the veins to prevent further reflux.

 May-Thurner Syndrome is also called iliocaval compression syndrome, Cockett syndrome, or iliac vein compression syndrome.
 Although many patients present with a left leg DVT, some patients present with just left leg swelling that is not relieved by treating incompetent saphenous veins.
 This leg swelling occurs due to compression of the left common iliac vein by the overriding right common iliac artery.
 This disorder is more commonly seen in young women in their second to fourth decade of life, after prolonged immobilization or pregnancy.
 Because of the chronic nature of the disease process, patients may also present with associated symptoms consistent with post-thrombotic syndrome such as pigmentation changes, varicose veins, chronic leg pain, phlebitis and recurrent skin ulcers.